MolBIFFM/diana/README.md

 **N**etwork-based **A**nalysis for post-translational modification mass
 spectrometry data.

-The application assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from proteins associated with mass spectrometric measurements capturing differential post-translational modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks, their separate communities and subsets of proteins, determined with respect to the distribution of changes in post-translational modification across them, can be assessed as well as the distribution of changes across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their separate communities can be assessed as well as the distribution of changes across communities.

-In addition to protein-protein interaction networks and their communities, networks of Gene Ontology terms or Reactome pathways reporting enrichments of the respective entities can be exported along corresponding Cytoscape style specifications for each type of network.
+In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each entity by these proteins, can be assembled along customized Cytoscape style specifications for each type of network.

 ## Setup